-Dividend and Interest Income and Expense
+Dividend and interest income and expense

 Dividend income is recognized when a Caisse obtains the right to the dividend, generally on the ex-dividend date.
 Distributions from funds are recognized as income on the settlement date.
 Dividend expense from equities sold short is recorded when the shareholders obtain the right to the dividend.
-Dividend income and expenses are presented under "Investment income" and "Investment expense" respectively in the Consolidated Statements of Comprehensive Income.
+Dividend income and expense are presented under "Investment income" and "Investment expense", respectively, in the Consolidated Statements of Comprehensive Income.

-Interest income and expenses are recognized as amounts are earned or incurred using the prescribed coupon rate method.
-Interest income includes the difference between the purchase price and the resale price in the case of securities purchased under reverse repurchase agreements.
-Interest income and expenses are presented under "Investment income" and "Investment expense" respectively in the Consolidated Statements of Comprehensive Income.
+Interest income and expense are recognized as amounts are earned or incurred using the prescribed coupon rate method.
+Interest income and expense are presented under "Investment income" and "Investment expense", respectively, in the Consolidated Statements of Comprehensive Income.